jalapeno/SRv6_dCloud_Lab/lab_5/lab_5-guide.md

       endif
       pass
    end-policy
+   commit
    ```
 2. Add in BGP configuration to link the set-global-color policy to the ipv4 peering group
    ```
+    router bgp 65000
      neighbor-group xrd-ipv4-peer
       address-family ipv4 unicast
        route-policy set-global-color out
+    commit
    ```
-3. If we wanted to implement the returned query data into SRv6-TE steering XR config on router **xrd01** we would create a policy like the below example.
+3. If we wanted to implement the returned query data into SRv6-TE steering config on router **xrd01** we would create a policy like the below example.

+> [!NOTE] We already created the segment-list and policy back in Lab 3, so now the policy will be re-used for steering global table traffic to *20.0.0.0/24*.

-      This XR config would define the hops returned from our query between router **xrd01** (source) and **xrd07** (desitination)
+      For review, the below SRv6 segment-list would define the hops returned from our query between router **xrd01** (source) and **xrd07** (destination).
+The segment-list doesn't need to include *`fc00:0:7777::`* as **xrd07's** SRv6 uSID is automatically added as it represents the SRv6 policy endpoint.
       ```
       segment-routing
         traffic-eng